notsonerdysid/ESP-BLUETOOTH-SPEAKER/README.md

 ## ESP-BLUETOOTH-SPEAKER
-I used esp's bluetooth feature with a speaker and a audio amplifer to create.
-DIY bluetooth speaker.
+I used ESP's built-in bluetooth feature with a 4ohm speaker and a audio amplifer to create a DIY bluetooth speaker.

 **COMPONENTS:**
 1. ESP32